Skip to main content

 The response from the gaming community has been overwhelmingly positive, often exceeding the expectations of both scientists and developers.
 Gamers have formed dedicated guilds and online forums specifically to optimize their scientific output.
 Many players express that the knowledge of their time directly contributing to cancer research, microbiome mapping, or exoplanet discovery adds a profound layer of satisfaction to their hobby, pushing back against the stereotype of gaming as an isolating or unproductive activity.

-While AI is powerful, human spatial reasoning and pattern recognition are still superior for certain complex, ambiguous biological tasks.
-Furthermore, the data generated by human players is actually being used to train the next generation of AI models.
+4. The data generated by players is being used to train the next generation of machine learning models.

 Sources